gavinlyonsrepo/raspberrypi_tempmon/README.md

 If alarm mode is on when CPU temperature  goes above this limit, the alarm function will activate.

-LED_MODE which should be set to one or zero(one: LED mode on, zero: off) if on an GPIO pin will swicth on during an alarm state in continuous and normal mode.
+LED_MODE which should be set to one or zero(one: LED mode on, zero: off) if on an GPIO pin will switch on during an alarm state in continuous and normal mode.
 The RPI GPIO pin as defined by GPIO_LED number.
 You can connect an LED or another electronic component to this pin.